amitjoy/feature-flags-for-osgi/README.md

 ![feature-flags](https://user-images.githubusercontent.com/13380182/31471988-37e71132-aeec-11e7-8f14-45230c69b713.png)

-*Examples of strategies*: `IP Based Strategy` by which some features would be enabled based on specific IP Addresses or `Time Based Strategy` by which a group of features are enabled at a certain time of a day.
+**Examples of strategies**: `IP Based Strategy` by which some features would be enabled based on specific IP Addresses or `Time Based Strategy` by which a group of features are enabled at a certain time of a day.

+**Motivation of Feature Group**: Feature groups are primarily used to enable or disable multiple related features all-together.
+That's why enablement of any feature group is directly applied to the belonging features.
+Not all features should belong to feature group and hence a feature can optionally specify the feature group to which it belongs.
+Please note that use feature groups only if you have multiple features to group together and whose enablements and disablements would happen together.
+If you do have multiple features whose enablements and disablements are not at all related, **do not specify any feature group** for those features.
+For more information, have a look at the aforementioned flowchart.

 ----------------------------------------------------------------